cilium/tetragon/docs/content/en/docs/concepts/tracing-policy.md

 * Prefix
 * Postfix
 * Mask
+* GreaterThan (aka GT)
+* LessThan (aka LT)
+* SPort - Source Port
+* NotSPort - Not Source Port
+* SPortPriv - Source Port is Privileged (0-1023)
+* NotSPortPriv - Source Port is Not Privileged (Not 0-1023)
+* DPort - Destination Port
+* NotDPort - Not Destination Port
+* DPortPriv - Destination Port is Privileged (0-1023)
+* NotDPortPriv - Destination Port is Not Privileged (Not 0-1023)
+* SAddr - Source Address, can be IPv4 address or IPv4 CIDR (for ex 1.2.3.4/24)
+* NotSAddr - Not Source Address
+* DAddr - Destination Address
+* NotDAddr - Not Destination Address
+* Protocol

 The operator types `Equal` and `NotEqual` are used to test whether the certain argument of a system call is equal to the defined value in the CR.